Financial Services Code of Procedure

 Costs

-All costs associated with accepting bank card payments will be charged to departmental accounts centrally by Financial Services.
+All costs associated with accepting cardholder data payments will be charged to departmental accounts centrally by Financial Services.
 These costs include (but are not limited to):

 In addition, Merchants will be responsible for any costs associated with achieving and maintaining compliance with PCI DSS, which may include security scanning, auditing and remediation work to ensure PCI compliance.
 Merchants will also be responsible for costs associated with any security breaches as a result of the non-compliance with the requirements of this policy and associated procedures.